When you’re a startup, your priorities are usually:

 Pros:

-• Good if you’re only tracking a few deals and don’t need sequences or advanced analytics yet
+- Good if you’re only tracking a few deals

 Cons:

-• Not as strong for outreach automation, cold email or sequencing, LinkedIn messaging
+- Not as strong for outreach automation, sequencing, or LinkedIn messaging

-• As you scale, you may outgrow it and need to move to something else
+- As you scale, you may outgrow it and need to switch

 Best Time to Use It:

-If you’re just starting, have small deal volume, and want something simple to track pipelines and tasks, maybe no fancy outreach yet.
-Great first CRM for many founders doing small sales.
+If you’re just starting, have small deal volume, and want something simple to track pipelines and tasks.
+Great as a “first CRM” for founder-led sales.

 Other CRMs That Make Sense for Startups